BoostedBaboon/Testing-setup/README.md

 Testing procedure:
 1) Set your port in which the sensor box is connected
-2) enter the reference weight that is used for calibrating the sensors.
+2) Enter the reference weight that is used for calibrating the sensors.
 3) Leave no weight on the sensor and press enter to get your 0 reference values
 4) Also measure the first height.
 5) When the next promp occurs: put the weight on and press enter again to get the second reference value.